 ALL is the most common type of pediatric "...

-Infection, including pneumonia and sepsis, has been reported in adult and pediatric patients in clinical trials and in postmarketing reports.
-Infection has been associated with hospitalization, septic shock and death.
+Infection, including pneumonia, sepsis, septic shock, and death have occurred in adult and pediatric patients in clinical trials and in postmarketing reports.
 Patients with myelosuppression following treatment with TREANDA are more susceptible to infections.
-Patients with myelosuppression following TREANDA treatment should be advised to contact a physician if they have symptoms or signs of infection.
+Advise patients with myelosuppression following TREANDA treatment to contact a physician if they have symptoms or signs of infection.

 Infusion reactions to TREANDA have occurred commonly in clinical trials.
 Symptoms include fever, chills, pruritus and rash.
 In rare instances severe anaphylactic and anaphylactoid reactions have occurred, particularly in the second and subsequent cycles of therapy.
 Monitor clinically and discontinue drug for severe reactions.
-Patients should be asked about symptoms suggestive of infusion reactions after their first cycle of therapy.
-Patients who experienced Grade 3 or worse allergic-type reactions were not typically rechallenged.
-Measures to prevent severe reactions, including antihistamines, antipyretics and corticosteroids should be considered in subsequent cycles in patients who have previously experienced Grade 1 or 2 infusion reactions.
-Discontinuation should be considered in patients with Grade 3 or 4 infusion reactions.
+Ask patients about symptoms suggestive of infusion reactions after their first cycle of therapy.
+Patients who experience Grade 3 or worse allergic-type reactions should not be rechallenged.
+Consider measures to prevent severe reactions, including antihistamines, antipyretics and corticosteroids in subsequent cycles in patients who have experienced Grade 1 or 2 infusion reactions.
+Discontinue TREANDA for patients with Grade 4 infusion reactions.
+Consider discontinuation for Grade 3 infusions reactions as clinically appropriate considering individual benefits, risks, and supportive care.

 Tumor Lysis Syndrome

-Tumor lysis syndrome associated with TREANDA treatment has been reported in patients in clinical trials and in postmarketing reports.
+Tumor lysis syndrome associated with TREANDA treatment has occurred in patients in clinical trials and in postmarketing reports.
 The onset tends to be within the first treatment cycle of TREANDA and, without intervention, may lead to acute renal failure and death.
-Preventive measures include maintaining adequate volume status, and close monitoring of blood chemistry, particularly potassium and uric acid levels.
+Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
 Allopurinol has also been used during the beginning of TREANDA therapy.
 However, there may be an increased risk of severe skin toxicity when TREANDA and allopurinol are administered concomitantly.

 There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with TREANDA, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia and bronchial carcinoma.
 The association with TREANDA therapy has not been determined.

-There are postmarketing reports of bendamustine extravasations resulting in hospitalizations from erythema, marked swelling, and pain.
-Precautions should be taken to avoid extravasation, including monitoring of the intravenous infusion site for redness, swelling, pain, infection, and necrosis during and after administration of TREANDA.
+TREANDA extravasations have been reported in post marketing resulting in hospitalizations from erythema, marked swelling, and pain.
+Assure good venous access prior to starting TREANDA infusion and monitor the intravenous infusion site for redness, swelling, pain, infection, and necrosis during and after administration of TREANDA.

 Carcinogenesis, Mutagenesis, Impairment of Fertility